huyvofjh/FptChannelAnalysis/README.md

 ![channel](https://user-images.githubusercontent.com/88859966/211520086-dfa51638-da9f-4aeb-8e06-984a8cf99287.jpg)
 - FPT has 7 channels.
 Total subscribers, total videos and total views are 2.6M, 7685 and 1.1B respectively until 10/01/2023
-- The football channels (FPT Bong Da and FPT Bong Da Viet) ranked first and second in subscribers and views.
+- The football channels (FPT Bong Da and FPT Bong Da Viet) rank first and second in subscribers and views.
-- F Drama ranked third in subscribers but the total views of this channel is only 2.3M (lowest in the view list)
+- F Drama ranks third in subscribers but the total views of this channel is only 2.3M (lowest in the view list)
-- The positive correlation between total views vs total subscribers and total views vs total video.
+- The positive correlation between total views vs total subscribers and total views vs total videos.
 => The channels which produce a lot of videos and have a lot of subscribers have a large number of views.